peergum/macos-vue/README.md

 ### Configuration

+See `App.vue` for a concrete example.

 _Notes_:
+- v1.2: added type=plugin and pluginName=... to windows
 - v1.1: extra terminal commands are now passed inside `system` object as `'commands`, and no more inside the terminal window parameters.